Salesforce Date Range Formula

 • Create a Product with the Delivery Date, Payment Date, and Delivery Tracking fields by opening the Products item and saving it.

-• After that, click on the Details section, and here the Delivery Charges field appears which checks if the date falls within the range and shows the result.
+• After that, click on the Details section, and the Delivery Charges field appears, which checks if the date falls within the specified range and displays the result.

 Salesforce Example Date Range Formula